Houston Green Card Lawyer

 A person who qualifies to be a lawful permanent resident may be able to apply for a green card without living in the U.S. This procedure is known as Adjustment of Status (AOS).

-For permanent residents of the United States, knowing that their 10-year green card is going to expire or has expired can be stressful.
-Those residents need to get started with the processing for getting the card renewed.
-This process can be started if the green card expires in six months or less or if it has already expired.
+The green card renewal process may be started if the green card expires in six months or less or if it has already expired.

 How to Renew Green Card

-There are two ways to renew a 10-year green card.
-You can choose to either fill out and mail in a Form I-90, Application to Replace a Permanent Resident Card or you can complete the application online.
+You can choose to either fill out and mail in a Form I-90, Application to Replace a Permanent Resident Card or complete the application online.
 As is the case with various U.S. Citizenship and Immigration Services processes, there are special considerations for some people.

 It is important to note that you cannot renew a 2-year green card, rather you will need to file a petition to remove the conditions on it otherwise you will lose your resident status.
 To keep your status as a lawful permanent resident you have to file Form I-751, Petition to Remove Conditions on Residence within the last 90 days before your green card expires.